 For much of history, women have not had the same opportunities as men.
 Luckily, many organizations have stepped up to support women’s education and career development.

-- American Association of University Women (AAUW) Career Development Grants: For women who have a bachelor’s degree but want to take classes to further their careers.
+- American Association of University Women (AAUW) Career Development Grants: For women who have a bachelor’s degree but want to take classes to further their careers

-- The Education Support Award from the Patsy Takemoto Mink Education Foundation: For low-income mothers pursuing a degree or vocational training.
+- The Education Support Award from the Patsy Takemoto Mink Education Foundation: For low-income mothers pursuing a degree or vocational training

 - The P.E.O.
-Program for Continuing Education (PCE): For women whose education was interrupted and need to return to school to support their families.
+Program for Continuing Education (PCE): For women whose education was interrupted and need to return to school to support their families

 When it comes to getting grants for your field of study, there are many you can take advantage of if you attend graduate school.

 If you’ve already secured a fellowship for graduate school, this might not apply to you.
 But for everyone else, look to…

 Sometimes grants just aren’t enough to cover the cost of your college tuition.
 In that case, turn to scholarships.